-We offer FREE visitations and animal assisted activities to nursing care, health care, educational and other facilities.
-Theses visitations are focused on providing companionship, enjoyment, and entertainment, through teamwork between our handlers and their animals.
+We offer free visits and animal-assisted activities to nursing care, health care, educational and other facilities.
+These visits are focused on providing companionship, enjoyment, and entertainment, through teamwork between our handlers and their animals.

-We do not charge for our services, and do not allow volunteers to charge for visitations under our name.
-Our evaluators may charge up to $5.00 per animal, per test (to help cover their membership and costs); but cannot require that you train your animal through them.
+We do not charge for our services, and do not allow volunteers to charge for visits under our name.
+Our evaluators may charge up to $5 per animal, per test (to help cover their membership and costs); but cannot require that you train your animal through them.

 What training is required?

 We do not require any specific training for our therapy pet volunteers.
 We do require the successful completion of an evaluation by a Joyous Paws approved Therapy Pet Evaluator, and a yearly observation visit.